 (pronounced like Elise)

-I'm a wedding, portrait, and editorial photographer living just outside Washington DC.
+I'm a wedding, portrait, and editorial photographer living in Maryland, just outside Washington, DC.

-I've had an interest in photography for as long as I can remember.
+I've loved photography for as long as I can remember.
 I would bring my point-and-shoot camera to school anytime I got my hands on a roll of film.
-I was acutely aware of the passage of time even before I could fully comprehend it, and I wanted to make sure I would remember those moments later in life.
+I was acutely aware of the passage of time before I could fully comprehend time itself.
+I wanted to ensure I would remember those moments later in life.
 Photography was my solution to that.
 Still is.

 When I set out to become a photographer,

-my main drive was the idea of eternalizing moments.
+my main drive was the hope of eternalizing moments.

 As a child, I adored looking through my family’s photo albums.
-That activity taught me so much about my family and their past: images of my grandparents as young people creating a life for themselves in a new country.
-My parents as children, growing up in two different parts of the world.
-My older brother as a baby.
-My little sister and I playing when we were toddlers.
-Those are memories that either didn’t happen to me or I was too young to retain them.
-So photos held this MAGICAL ABILITY to infuse these moments into my brain and provide me with a better understanding of myself.
+I'm sure a lot of you share that feeling.
+Doing that taught me so much about myself, my family, and our past: images of my grandparents as young people creating a life for themselves in a new country, my parents as children growing up in different parts of the world, my older brother as a baby, my little sister and I playing together when we were toddlers.
+Those are memories that either didn’t happen to me, or I was too young to retain them.
+So, photos held this MAGICAL ABILITY to infuse these moments into my mind's eye and provide me with a better understanding of my place in this world.

-I wanted to stop time so that I could remember it later on.
+I document moments so that I can remember them later on.

 1 / 6

-Dancing shadows, hazy sunsets, curtains in the breeze, streams of light through the trees, bare feet on moss, rolling fog, terraced gardens, the smell of books and the sound of rain, maps, old photographs, musical crescendos, the ocean, anything UK.
+Dancing shadows, hazy sunsets, curtains in the breeze, streams of light through the trees, bare feet on moss, rolling fog, terraced gardens, the smell of books and the sound of rain, maps, old photographs, and musical crescendos.